 It may come as a surprise to hear that I don’t eat out for every single meal, or well it might have come as a surprise this time last week but perhaps less so now.
 I love cooking and am generally a little too quick to take over in the kitchen, but my approach to cooking tends to be a little cavalier in terms of weighing and measuring.
 That being the case, I’ve not featured much in the way of recipes here over the years but in the current circumstances a few tips might be handy for less confident cooks.
-With the amount of time we now find ourselves having to fill in the house, it would seem a perfect time to have a crack at a few new things, even if you’ve a 2 year old to occupy you too!
+With the amount of time we now find ourselves having to fill in the house, it would seem a perfect time to have a crack at a few new things and put together an easy soup recipe, even if you’ve a 2 year old to occupy you too!

 Today I had a couple of sweet potatoes starting to look like they needed using up and nothing in mind for lunch so thought I’d knock up a soup.
 I’ve had people tell me they think soups are intimidating, but really it’s not much more than whatever you have to hand that vaguely works together cooked together and blitzed with stock.
 Today I used: